paragliding training center

 PG pilots should not launch if winds are northwest – the site is too small to safely inflate a glider with this wind direction.
 If winds at the surface are west/southwest and greater than 8-10, launching from Agave is much safer.
+Minimum wind speed depends on the pilot's skill.
+3-8 mph will work just fine as the site is thermic.
 If you can do the 35 minute hike to Nelson's, go there.
 HG pilots can launch in any direction.
 Lee's Lookout has the advantage of being just above the daily inversion which reaches about 5,000' MSL.
 It will have sufficient air to launch when Agave is calm.
 Its proximity to the Dragons Mouth (DM) ensures that any west component in the wind will be almost southwest at launch due to the strong venturi at DM which makes launch easier when conditions are weak everywhere else.
 Launch is tight (10 yd. x 10 yd.).
 If PG pilots walk down the steep slope a ways and lay their wing out near the edge, inflation is easier.
 The downside is that the pilot cannot see his lines until the glider comes up – someone helping can help scan them.
 HG should not have any problems as the launch to north/right has a sheer cliff in front.

 PG pilots should always launch to the left (facing almost south) and follow the ridge out.
 The stronger the conditions, the more the pilot will ascend immediately after launch.
 In weaker conditions, he may have to follow the ridge out and hunt for thermals – there are always plenty of them.
 Remember that the geography of Lee's Lookout ensures that winds at launch will be from the south (strong conditions) or southwest (weaker conditions) because of the venturi at DM.
 That is, if winds at Santa Teresa are west, the winds at launch will be southwest or south.